Ulama (game): Gameplay

 The object of the game is to keep the ball in play and in-bounds.
 Depending on the score and the local variant of the rules, the ball is played either high or low.
 A team scores a point when a player of the opposing team hits the ball out of turn, misses the ball, knocks the ball out of bounds, touches the ball with any part of the body aside from the hip, accidentally touches a teammate, lets the ball stop moving before it reaches the center line, or even if they fail to announce the score after they have scored a point.

-The first team that scores eight points wins.
-If both teams end up having the same number of points after a turn, both sides begin again from zero.
-One record-setting game reportedly lasted for eight days.
-Most modern games are stopped after about two hours.